mathspp/mathspp/pages/insider/archive/sat-solver/default.md

 ## The formula you are checking

-You need an example formula to use as an example...
+You need a formula to use as an example...
-You can start with something small, with three variables:
+You can start with something small, like this:

 ```py
 formula = Or([